-'''

-Symmetrize Fun;

-Symmetrize Fun 1,2,4;

-Symmetrize Fun:5;

-Symmetrize Fun: 1,2,4;

-Symmetrize Fun:5 1,2,4;

-Symmetrize Fun (1,6),(7,3),(5,2);

-Symmetrize Fun:8 (1,6),(7,3),(5,2);

-'''
+Symmetrize Fun; Symmetrize Fun 1,2,4; Symmetrize Fun:5; Symmetrize Fun: 1,2,4; Symmetrize Fun:5 1,2,4; Symmetrize Fun (1,6),(7,3),(5,2); Symmetrize Fun:8 (1,6),(7,3),(5,2);

+5.100 table

+Type Declaration statement

-5.99 table
+Syntax table <options> ;</options>

-TypeDeclaration statementSyntaxtable <options> ;See alsofunctions (5.36), ctable (5.14), ntable (5.65), fill (5.32)
+See also functions (5.36), ctable (5.14), ntable (5.66), fill (5.32)

 The statement declares a single table.
 A table is a very special instance of a function.
 Hence it can be either commuting or noncommuting.
 The table statement declares its function to be commuting.

-A noncommuting table is declared with the ntable statement (se 5.65).
+A noncommuting table is declared with the ntable statement (se 5.66).
 A table has a number of table indices (at least one!) and after that it can have a number of regular function arguments with or without wildcarding.
 The table indices can come in two varieties: matrix like or sparse.
-In the case of a matrix like table, of each of the indices a range has to be specified.
+In the case of a matrix like table, for each of the indices a range has to be specified.
 FORM then reserves a location for each of the potential elements.
 For a sparse table one only specifies the number of indices.
 Sparse tables take less space, but they require more time searching whether an element has been defined.
 For a matrix like table FORM can look directly whether an element has been defined.
 Hence one has a tradeoff between space and speed.
 Table elements are defined with the fill statement (see 5.32).
 Fill statements for table elements cannot be used before the table has been declared with a table or ntable statement.